metabase/metabase/enterprise/frontend/src/embedding-sdk/README.md

 }
 ```

-### Embedding a question
+### Embedding a static question

-After the SDK is configured, you can use embed your question using `StaticQuestion` component.
+After the SDK is configured, you can use embed your question using the `StaticQuestion` component.

 ```jsx
 import React from "react";